Dr. med. Dirk Manski

 fig. flank incision for nephrectomy

-Surgical access to the kidney with a flank incision: the patient is placed in lateral position on a flexed operation table.
+Surgical access to the kidney with a flank incision: the patient is placed in a lateral position on a flexed operation table.

 Flank Incision: